 EVERY PURCHASE COUNTS

 When you purchase a KindKinis suit, you are helping to make an impact in someone's life by providing a basic necessity to live.
 Want to help more?
-Add a donation to your order!
-Just $15 gives clean water to one person in the community in India where our water project will be implemented.
+Visit generosity.org to donate, $15 gives clean water to one person in the community in India where our water project will be implemented.

 WHY WATER MATTERS